 FNU has a well-defined clinical problem resolution pathway available to students and preceptors.
-The tools in the problem resolution process are the Problem Identification Sheet, the Learning Plan, and the Performance Plan.
-It is vitally important that the Regional Clinical Faculty (RCF) be involved from the beginning of the problem identification process.
-It is also vital that the Daily and Monthly Developmental Assessment Tools (DDATs and MDATs) reflect the preceptor's and/or the student's concerns.
-A student must continue to be present for clinical while the process of problem resolution takes place unless specifically suspended from clinical.
-Any student who fails to be present for a clinical session, without the express written permission of the RCF, may be suspended from FNU.
+The tools in the problem resolution process are the Problem Identification Sheet, the Learning Plan, and the Performance Plan.he Regional Clinical Faculty (RCF) is to be notified of any identified clinical problem.
+The Daily and Monthly Developmental Assessment Tools (DDATs and MDATs) should reflect the preceptor's and/or the student's concerns.

+A student must continue to attend clinical while the process of problem resolution takes place unless suspended from clinical.
+Any student involved in the process who fails to be present for a clinical session, without the express written permission of the RCF, may be suspended from FNU.

-In the event that either the preceptor or the RCF has determined that appropriate student progress is not occurring, or that appropriate supervision cannot take place within the current site, a student may be required to relocate to a site designated by the Clinical Director.
+In the event that either the preceptor or the RCF has determined that appropriate student progress is not occurring, or that appropriate supervision cannot take place within the current site, a student may be required to relocate to a site designated by the RCF/Clinical Director.
 Such relocation will be at the student's expense and is not optional.
-In order to graduate, students must be able to fulfill the clinical requirements of FNU and demonstrate safe and competent care within the Core Competencies of the American College of Nurse-Midwives (ACNM) or the National Organization of Nurse Practitioner Faculties (NONPF).
+In order to graduate, students must be able to fulfill the clinical requirements of FNU and demonstrate safe and competent care.